jordanbarkin/logicalclocks/README.md

 python3 plotter.py
 ```

+The plots are available as pngs in the `data/` folder, with their corresponding tables.

 ### Nominal Speed

 Observing the plots generated for each trial in the case of nominal (1x) speed, we observe the following: